Afghanistan's Karzai criticises US troop pullout

-The Afghan government has repeatedly demanded that the US take tougher action against Pakistan.'Pumped up'
+The Afghan government has repeatedly demanded that the US take tougher action against Pakistan.

 US Congressman Bob Inglis, who was at the meeting with Mr Karzai, said the president had asked for more help in stopping attacks from across the border with Pakistan.

 "He seemed pretty pumped up, very determined and energetic and optimistic, which was not the way I thought we'd find him," he told the Associated Press.

 Mr Inglis said the lawmakers had raised the issue of corruption and had received assurances from Mr Karzai that he was working on it.